 I knew instantly we could make this product.
 We already had the equipment at Stoughton Steel.
 But I shelved the idea for nearly a year we were too busy, and it felt too far outside our core business.

 Eventually, with help from our team, I started cutting prototypes and sending them to friends.
-And the feedback was electric: "This changes everything."
+And the feedback was incredible: "This changes everything."

 So in 2012, I took a leap and launched the Baking Steel on Kickstarter.